 As we have seen, every organization, regardless of size or industry, needs a DLP program.
-A robust program includes all the tools that will help a company prevent its data from being lost, mishandled, or accessed by someone who should not have access to it.
+A robust program includes all the tools to help a company prevent its data from being lost, mishandled, or accessed by someone who should not have access to it.

 - Access control lists.
 An access control list (ACL) specifies who has permission to access which resources and at what level.
 It could be a component of an operating system or a program.
 An ACL, for example, may be used in a custom application to specify which users have specific permissions on the system.